Part VI

 Facilitator Checklist (Essentials)

-- State purpose, limits, and who the space serves; name who it is not for and when someone needs more appropriate support.
+• State purpose, limits, and who the space serves; name who it is not for and when someone needs steadier or more experienced support.

 A single clean pause protects more dignity than a hundred elegant explanations after the fact.